12. Processing Data in Groups

 Important

-Grid plots can bear any kind of data visualisation we have discussed so far (e.g., histograms, bar plots, scatterplots).
+Grid plots can feature any kind of data visualisation we have discussed so far (e.g., histograms, bar plots, scatter plots).

 Figure 12.6 compares the empirical cumulative distribution functions of the weight distributions for US and non-US born participants.